Fisher Hall (Miami University): History

 Fisher Hall was dedicated on September 3, 1856 as the Oxford Female College.
 It was founded and constructed under the leadership of Reverend Dr. John Witherspoon Scott, a pioneer educator and father-in-law of President Benjamin Harrison.
 Ebenezer Lane, a Cincinnati judge, donated 44 acres of land on the northeast edge of Oxford as well as a substantial amount of money.
 The building was designed by James K. Wilson, who was a charter member of the Cincinnati Chapter of the American Institute of Architects.
 Fisher Hall stayed a part of the women's college until 1882.
 Eric Johannesen, writer of Ohio College Architecture Before 1870, called the building "one of the finest examples of institutional architecture from this period in the Midwest".

 In 1867, in an attempt to preserve the school, President Robert D. Morris combined it with the Oxford Female Institute, another women's school across town.
 The building was to serve as a boarding institution.
 After Morris’ death in 1882, the old college building was sold to George F. Cook, founder of the Oxford Retreat Company, for $45,000 and used as a sanitarium by Dr. Cook until the mid-1920s.

 Miami purchased the building on August 15, 1925 and remodeled it as a freshman men's residence hall from 1926–1941.
 Then it became a Naval training school from 1941–1944.
 The radio school trained 5,854 men and women (WAVES).
 The U.S. Navy established officer-training units across the nation, and this helped to develop Miami's present Navy ROTC program.
 It later became a women's residence hall from 1944–1945 and then once again, a men's residence hall until 1958.
 The building was then used as a residence hall for women through at least the 1960-1961 school year.
 Later the first floor became the Miami University Theatre until the construction of Miami's Center for Performing Arts was completed in 1968.
 With the construction of a new theatre in CPA, Fisher Hall became a storage repository.

 Despite efforts to renovate the building, it was destroyed because the calculated cost of restoration was roughly comparable to the cost of new construction.

-Naming of Fisher Hall

-Dr. Alfred H. Upham, president of Miami University at the time, named the building after Judge Elam Fisher, a trustee and alumnus of the university.
-The name Fisher Hall was appropriate because while the building was occupied by Oxford Female College, Elam Fisher was kicked out while courting a young lady.